BjornL1/to_the_list_gd2/README.md

 To clone this repository follow the below steps:

 1. Locate the repository at this link [ToTheList](https://github.com/BjornL1/to_the_list_gd2).
 2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
-Click the prefered cloning option, and then copy the link provided.
+Click the preferred cloning option, and then copy the link provided.
 3. Open **Terminal**.
 4. In Terminal, change the current working directory to the desired location of the cloned directory.
 5. Type **'git clone'**, and then paste the URL copied from GitHub earlier.